ziapeltagames/six-winters/docs/RULES.md

 Some location cards will unlock new location obstacles at this time.
 If the location has a starting obstacle icon, look through the locked obstacle cards and put any matching named obstacles into play with the location.

+### Locations to Unlock New Characters

+There is one location in each region that allows players to unlock a new character: *Undari's Tomb* (Red Bank / Oniri), *Pearlescent Marsh* (Settled Lands / Yasmina), and *Guild of Secrets* (Empire / Lucia). **Instead of** drawing locations randomly for the given region, players may choose an unlock location instead.
+Any number of character unlock locations may be chosen for the end of the year, although there could be quite a few obstacles in play at the start of the next game.

 ## Recover Conditions

 Each unlocked character recovers the first (the one closest to the starting stress position) marked condition box on each track.
 Erase the mark on this condition.
 More severe conditions, like *Wounded*, could be difficult to clear if character's are frequently marking multiple conditions!

 Note that **all** unlocked characters recover one condition on each stress track, even if they weren't active for this session.
 This is a way to let badly stressed characters have some extra recovery.

+`For instance, if a character is both weary and bruised, the weary condition is erased.
+Bruised remains.`

 ## Advance Year